Dioben/RI2021/assignment2/readme.md

 + **--outputprefix**: Set prefix for output files, default is "mergedindex".
 Output files have the .ssv extension
 + **--masterfile**: "Master" output file name, default is "masterindex.ssv"
 + **--metadata**: File to read stage 1 metadata from, default is stage1metadata.ssv
++ **--new-metadata**: File to write stage 2 metadata to, default is stage2metadata.ssv
 + **--BM25/vector**: Toggle between BM25 and lnc.ltc scoring, default is BM25
 + **--BM25-k**: The k parameter for BM25 scoring, default is 1.2
 + **--BM25-b**: The b parameter for BM25 scoring, default is 0.75

 ### Features added for 2nd assigment:
 + Master index now includes IDF data.
-+ Weights are now added to the index files, pre-normalized in vector's case.
++ Weights are now added to the index files, with no normalization.

-Additionally file line parsing is no longer done several times, which has led to a performance increase eclipsed by the downgrade caused by performing score calculations.
+Outputs a metadata file where each line matches a doc ID to the locations of their weights in (file,offset) format Additionally file line parsing is no longer done several times, which has led to a performance increase eclipsed by the downgrade caused by performing score calculations.

 ### loader.py
 On startup, loads the master index file into a map, with terms as keys, as well as the length and real ID of each document from the metadata file.\
+If cosine normalization is enabled the stage 2 metadata file will be read as well.
-Terms can then be searched in a command line interface, opening the "mergedindex" files as needed.\
+Terms can then be searched in a command line interface.
+The mergedindex files are now only opened once each and kept in a pool.
 Use of multiple space-separated terms is supported.
 Each term's document set will be joined and the final score values will be decided based on all keywords.

 This program supports the following parameters: